Award-winning photojournalist and novelist

 Environmental groups have exhibited his photographs and named him a Friend of the Earth.
 The editors of a Massachusetts newspaper submitted his feature series on Saipan for a Pulitzer Prize.

 David also field tests nautical products for Practical Sailor magazine and authors the bi-monthly Used Boat Notebook column for SAILING Magazine.

 An avid sailor and American Sailing Association certified keel boat instructor, he has skippered bareboat yachts on assignment for Sail, SAILING, Cruising World, Offshore, Soundings, and other nautical magazines, in places such as Belize, Italy, Croatia, French West Indies, British Virgin Islands, South Carolina Sea Islands, Florida Panhandle and the coast of New England.
-He has sailed Boston to Bermuda and crewed in Australia’s challenging Sydney-to-Hobart Race.
+He has sailed Boston to Bermuda and back, and crewed in Australia’s challenging Sydney-to-Hobart Race.
 He recently sailed to Culebra and Vieques in the Spanish Virgin Islands.

 When not working on his next novel, David specializes in investigative, environmental, nautical, military and travel writing/photography.
 Among this strengths: reporting on complex subjects with rapid turnover of copy and images; highly adept at digital photography and photo image workflow.
 His work also includes public relations and corporate marketing assignments and creation of annual reports.
 He is passionate about food, wine, cooking, travel, history and architecture.